 Client-side encryption

-Your workspace is stored on our servers using AES encryption with a 128-bit key, a random salt and a server-side passphrase.
-For additional peace of mind, you can choose to encrypt your workspace with your own passphrase on the client before uploading it to Structurizr.
+Your workspace is stored on the cloud service using AES encryption with a 128-bit key, a random salt and a server-side passphrase.
+For additional peace of mind, you can choose to encrypt your workspace with your own passphrase on the client before uploading it.

 In order to view a client-side encrypted workspace, you will be asked to enter your passphrase when you open the workspace in your web browser.
 The passphrase is then used to decrypt the workspace in your web browser.
 At no point does the passphrase leave your computer, and your data will be irretrievable if you forget your passphrase.